s-ttang/Thinkful_37signals_clone/README.md

 Thinkful_37signals_clone
 ========================

-Thinkful Project - clone of 37signals's old site
+Project: clone of 37signals's old site

+Cloned full site for more practice with HTML and CSS concepts.